frarafra/bird-search-app/README.md

 # Bird Search App

 ## Overview
 The Bird Search App is a Next.js application that allows users to search for bird species using the eBird API.
-It features a search box for user input and displays the search results in a list format.
+It features a search box for user input and displays the search results in a list format and in a map.

 ## Project Structure
 ```